CORS Explained: How to Fix "Access-Control-Allow-Origin" Errors

 Common Pitfalls

 • Do not set "*" in production: Setting `Access-Control-Allow-Origin: *` allows anyone to call your API.
-Unless it's a public API, avoid this.
+While fine for public, read-only APIs, it is a severe security risk for APIs handling user data.

 Conclusion

 CORS is your friend, not your enemy.
-It protects your users.
-The next time you see that red error, remember: it's just the browser asking, "Do you have permission to be here?"
+It protects your users by preventing malicious scripts on other sites from exploiting their authenticated sessions.
+The next time you see that red error in the console, take a deep breath, and remember: it's just the browser asking, "Do you have permission to be here?"
 And only the server can answer "Yes".
+Configure your backend correctly, and the errors will disappear for good.